 You might be asking – what is Facebook Jail?

-Jail isn’t exactly the word people are looking forward to hearing – especially not if they are the ones put on trial.
-We genuinely hope you haven’t been in this situation.
+Jail isn’t exactly a word you look forward to hearing – especially not if you’re the one being put on trial.
 However, you might have been put into Facebook Jail!

 Yes, as unbelievable as it sounds, even a social media platform like Facebook has a jail.

-They miss the iron bars and the orange jumpsuits part, but you can still be punished in some ways.
+They miss the iron bars and the orange jumpsuits, but you can still be punished.

-Why would you get punished?
-Well, remember that part called Terms of Service most of us only press ‘agree’ on and skip without reading?
-Unfortunately, you most likely broke one of those.
+But why would you get punished?
+Well, remember the Terms of Service most of us only press ‘agree’ on and skip without reading?
+Unfortunately, you most likely broke those.

-If you are a business page owner or an active Facebook user you should make sure to go through their Terms of Service to avoid potential repercussions.
+If you are a business page owner, make sure to go through Facebook’s Terms of Service to avoid potential repercussions.

 What is Facebook Jail?

-It may come as a surprise, but Facebook Jail has been around for a while.
+Facebook Jail has been around for a while, but what is it exactly?

 Back in 2019, Mark Zuckerberg initiated the reinforcement of stricter measures to protect the Facebook Community.

-As a result, the term “Facebook Jail signifies the ban of private profiles or business pages for a designated period.
+As a result, the term “Facebook Jail” was born, signifying the ban of private profiles or business pages for a designated period.

 - Terms violations